IEvangelist/davidpine.net/content/blog/building-a-magic-mirror.md

 ## Microsoft Cognitive Services

-Formally known was "Project Oxford", Microsoft Cognitive Services offers a ton of programming power and you can start using it today for **free**.
+Formally known as "Project Oxford", Microsoft Cognitive Services offers a ton of programming power and you can start using it today for **free**.
 Simply {{< url-link "subscribe" "https://www.microsoft.com/cognitive-services/en-us/subscriptions" >}} and use your subscription key as the argument to the client `.ctor`.
 The magic mirror makes use of the Emotion API, and corresponding `EmotionServiceClient` from the {{< url-link "`Microsoft.ProjectOxford.Emotion`" "https://www.nuget.org/packages/Microsoft.ProjectOxford.Emotion/" >}} package.

 Consider the following: